Nuclear sector seeks to regain trust after Fukushima

 Even though the impact of Fukushima was undeniable, the global financial crisis is also taking its toll on new nuclear project development as customers find it hard to raise finances to cover the high upfront costs, Kirill Komarov, deputy director general of Russia's Rosatom, Russia's state nuclear power corporation, told the conference.

-The International Energy Agency (IEA), which advises industrialized countries on energy, says nuclear energy is important as a low carbon source of power to support the rise of renewable power generation supply.
+The International Energy Agency (IEA), which advises industrialised countries on energy, says nuclear energy is important as a low carbon source of power to support the rise of renewable power generation supply.